chriskaschner/Udacity_ML_Nanodegree/Project 5 - Brand Recognition/Report/project_report.md

 5. Update the bottlenecks

-  The penultimate layers of the model that perform the actual classification.
+  This is aa term [coined by Google](https://www.tensorflow.org/versions/master/how_tos/image_retraining/index.html#bottlenecks) to refer to the the penultimate layers of the model that perform the actual classification.

 6. Retrain the network on my images of interest